Resources for creating and promoting your artist’s (or whatever kind of) website:

 Their plans start at £2.95 a month before VAT.

-Go Daddy – web hosting and domain registration.
+Go Daddy – also good for web hosting and domain registration.

 Branding your site